chromice/ae/README.md

 ## Buffer

-`aeBuffer` is a core utility class for capturing output in an exception-safe way:
+`aeBuffer` is a core utility class for capturing output.

 You must create a buffer and assign it to a variable, in order to start capturing output: